foxhound87/mobx-react-form-demo/README.md

 # Projects Linking

-In order to link the demo code to the `mobx-reac-form` repo, clone both the repos as follows:
+In order to link the demo code to the `mobx-react-form` repo, clone both the repos as follows:

 ```bash
 ❯ git clone -b master git@github.com:foxhound87/mobx-react-form.git mobx-react-form--master